Care & Grooming

 — rus·tic·i·tyˌrəs-ˈti-sə-tē noun

-Tea Tree oil products are wonderful products for shampoos, conditioners, etc. The properties in tea tree are very healthy, wholesome and fight ticks, diseases, etc. (I use tea tree in my mop bucket to clean up the dog room floor – and it doesn’t hurt the feet/nose of my dogs!)
+Tea Tree oil products are wonderful products for shampoos, conditioners, etc. The properties in tea tree are very healthy, wholesome and can be effective in fighting ticks, fleas, diseases, etc. (I use tea tree in my mop bucket to clean up the dog room floor – and it doesn’t hurt the feet/nose of my dogs!)
 I also use vinegar - especially when cleaning up after puppies...very safe and neutralizes odours.